-I can hardly believe another decade has past.
 Ten years ago I had no clue about SEND.
 I didn’t know any of the many acronyms that are now common place in my life.
-I find much of the information and support I needed online and in my fellow SEND bloggers.
+Much of the information and support I have needed over the years I’ve found online and in my fellow SEND bloggers.

 Sharing is caring

-One of those is Jade, a full time mum to her two boys aged 6 and 4.
-After her eldest son was diagnosed with autism she began her blog to share information and resources to help other parents.
+One of the people who have supported me is Jade, a full-time mum to her two boys aged 6 and 4.
+After her eldest son was diagnosed with autism she began her blog The Autism Page to share information and resources with other parents.
 This month she’s guest hosting our SEND round-up highlighting how our families’ New Year reflections can be a little different…

-Every New Year we all take stock and reflect on the past and look towards the coming year.
-For many SEND families this can be challenge as our children are measured by expectations that do not take their differences into account.
+For many SEND families, looking back and seeing how far we’ve come can also be a challenge as our children are measured by expectations that do not take our children’s differences into account.